The Year 1919 (Concerts in January 2019)

 „The Rotterdam Philharmonic responded to his every gesture and truly rose to the occasion in this performance of the highly emotional last two movements of Tchaikovsky’s 6th symphony.
 A very controlled crescendo where he really held the orchestra back, confirmed to all that his interpretation would reign supreme.“

-Growing up in family of musicians, he showed a great interest for music during his childhood and took his first musical steps on the violin at the age of three.
+Growing up in a family of musicians, Martijn Dendievel showed a great interest in music during his childhood and took his first musical steps on the violin at the age of three.
 A few years later, he switched to the cello and started playing the recorder, percussion, and the harpsichord.
-As an instrumentalist, he gained orchestral experience in various youth orchestras, and has performed in halls such as the Konzerthaus Berlin, the Concertgebouw Amsterdam and BOZAR in Brussels.
+As an instrumentalist, Martijn gained orchestral experience in various youth orchestras, and has performed in halls such as the Konzerthaus Berlin, the Concertgebouw Amsterdam and BOZAR in Brussels.

-At the age of 14 he was exceptionally admitted to the Royal Conservatory in Brussels, where he obtained a bachelor’s degree in music theory with distinction, whilst studying cello with Jeroen Reuling.
+At the age of 14, he was exceptionally admitted to the Royal Conservatory in Brussels, where he obtained a bachelor’s degree in music theory with distinction, whilst studying cello with Jeroen Reuling.
 Martijn then moved to Germany to study conducting at the HfM Franz Liszt Weimar with Prof. Nicolás Pasquet and Prof. Ekhart Wycik.
-In July 2022, he finished his master’s degree in orchestral conducting.
-Martijn has been mentored by Bernard Haitink, Paavo Järvi, Christian Thielemann and Iván Fischer.
+In July 2022, he finished his master’s degree.
+Martijn has received mentoring from Bernard Haitink and Paavo Järvi, amongst others.
+He also received significant support from encounters with Christian Thielemann, Iván Fischer and Edo de Waart.

 Apart from the music language, he is fluent in Dutch, German, English and French, and has an extensive knowledge of Italian and Swedish.